(epop at stanford dot edu) is the Pease-Ye Professor of Electrical

 Henry Fung, Irvington High School, Fremont (2016)

-Davide Donadio, Max Planck (now UC Davis) (2015)
+Prof. Davide Donadio, Max Planck (now UC Davis) (2015)

 Massimiliano Bianchi, Politecnico di Milano Como (2012)